-In this article, we analyse that very specific area of learning English as a Foreign Language: Legal English.
+In this article, we analyse that very specific area of learning English for Lawyers.
 It is classed as being an ESP (English for Specific Purposes) course.
 This is an area of English language teaching that is more tailored, partly because of the language involved and partly because of the specific demands of the people who study it.
 With this in mind, it is important that you choose a tutor who is both an EFL specialist as well as somebody with significant experience in the law.

 It has been recognised that as English is the lingua franca for international business and is considered the legal language of the European Union that a simple English as a Foreign Language course is insufficient for the purposes of working actively as a lawyer using the English language.
 Hence, we have created a series of courses in English for legal professionals.

 The need for English

 Any international applicants wishing to work as lawyers in the UK will need to show that their English language skills are of B2 (advanced) level.
 This can be done by various means; with the most likely being through successfully completing certain tests of English, including IELTS and the Cambridge exams.

 EU lawyers do not need to prove their English language skills to join the Law Society's list of registered lawyers, but law firms will demand some proof of your English language skills, which brings us to the two major tests of Legal English.

 There are two major examinations of Legal English: The Examination of Legal English and TOLES Both of these tests are recognised by major law firms and academic institutions and passing either will enhance your CV as well as your chances of gaining employment.
 You can find out more about either test using the links to your right.